cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 A list of times, separated by semicolons, can be provided, e.g.
 ``next(T-00;T-15;T-30;T-45)``.
-At least one time is required within the brackets, and if more than one is given, the major time unit in each (hours or minutes) should all be of the same type.
+At least one time is required within the brackets, and if more than one is given, the major time unit in each (hours or minutes) should be of the same type.

-If an offset from the specified date or time is required, this should be used in the form: ``previous(Thh:mm) +/- PxTy`` in the same way as is used for determining cycle periods, e.g.
+If an offset from the specified datetime is required, this should be of the form ``previous(Thh:mm) +/- PxTy`` as is used for determining cycle periods, e.g.

 * ``initial cycle point = previous(T06) +P1D``
 * ``initial cycle point = next(T-30) -PT1H``

-The section in the bracket attached to the next/previous command is interpreted first, and then the offset is applied.
+The next/previous syntax is interpreted first, then the offset is applied.

-The offset can also be used independently without a ``next`` or ``previous`` command, and will be interpreted as an offset from "now".
+Offsets used without ``next`` or ``previous`` are interpreted as offsets from "now".

-.. table:: Examples of setting relative initial cycle point for times and offsets using ``now = 2018-03-14T15:12Z`` (and UTC mode)
+.. table:: Relative initial cycle point examples for ``now = 2018-03-14T15:12Z``

    ====================================  ==================
    Syntax                                Interpretation